parthoCarleton/Group_C_ipsiFramework/README.md

 IPSI framework is a library that allows multiple applications to connect and perform a service request.
 This framework abstracts the complex low-level system’s communication protocol by revealing a simplified service interface that can be used by the applications to invoke service requests to other applications.
 ## Product
 **libipsi.so** - is our product that can be found in ipsi/bin
+## Dependencies
+Our product exclusively provide functionality under Operating System with Linux Kernel environment that has Dbus component.
 ## Authors
 * Partho Ghosal -     partho.ghosal@cmail.carleton.ca
 * Ashwini Upasani -   ashwini.upasani@cmail.carleton.ca